While most organisations make the quality of their products and services a top priority, there's always a chance of mistakes.

 - You or your employees interact with third parties while working or providing services

-This means the maximum amount of compensation that your insurer will offer you in the event of a claim.
+As mentioned earlier, this means the maximum amount of compensation that your insurer will offer you in the event of a claim.

 Consider the following when selecting the level of indemnity for public liability: